How did you first get into Kundalini Yoga?

 I am traveling a lot and working my body hard so a lot of my physical practices are based on what I need that day.
 Most of my practices I like now would be considered the beginner’s exercises.
 I get more benefit in my life from spinal flex, cat cow and neck rolls than almost anything else.
 I also love to practice Qi Gong and I love to swim.

 I guess first I just want to really stress how amazing Gallina is.
-All of my work, even solo, since I met Gallina in 2008 has involved her in some way.
+All of my work, even solo, since I met Gallina in 2008 involved her in some way.
 She has been the great collaborator in my life.
-There are many times in this interview where I have said I, but really I should be saying we.
-I feel especially blessed that not only do I have an amazing person who I get to spend my life with in marriage and in friendship, but someone with an incredible artistic sense who I get to create with.
 It has been an honor to learn from her.
 She has an understanding of the subtleties of emotion and energy that blows me away.
-We really balance each other when we teach together.
-It is amazing to travel with someone with such a unique perspective on life and culture.
-We are fortunate to have found each other.

-She has been dealing with some chronic health issues for 6 years now and she has just such an inspiring outlook.
+She was dealing with some chronic health issues for 6 years and she has just such an inspiring outlook.
 We have toured a lot during those years when she was not feeling well.
 Touring can be very hard on the body, even for a healthy person.
 We really had a mission that we started together which was to explore how listening effects consciousness.
-We continue to develop a sonic experience where our listeners hopefully can be absorbed in the experience of listening in a way where consciousness expands.
 We both feel that there is an aspect to self healing which is very much related to consciousness changing and inner listening.
 This mission has continued to develop over the years and we have learned and unlearned a lot about using sound in therapeutic ways.
 One aspect of working closely with sound is that you also need to work with silence and stillness.
 I think Gallina is very courageous to take a step into silence for her healing.
-It is hard being away from each other, but this is for the best right now.